bilbo-yu/openclaw-deep-observability-plugin/docs/architecture.md

 # Architecture

-How OpenClaw observability works — both the official plugin and custom hook-based approach.
+How the OpenClaw Deep Observability Plugin works.

-## Overview: Two Approaches
+## Overview

 ```
 ┌─────────────────────────────────────────────────────────────────────┐